-Ordinances and Resolutions: Final Passage.
+Ordinances and Resolution: Final passage.
 After such hearing the Council may finally pass such ordinance with or without amendment.
 The second passage of any ordinance shall be final and no further passage shall be required.

-Ordinances and Resolutions: Posting after Passage.
-After wash final passage every ordinance shall be posted in full on the City Hall Bulletin Board.
-Every ordinance, unless it shall spedify a later date, shall become effective following final passage, or, if the ordinance be adomitted at a referendum election when territorial law so requires, then upon a favorable vote of the requisite number of those voting thereon.
+Ordinances and Resolutions: Posting after passage.
+After final passage every ordinance shall be posted in full on the City Hall Bulletin Board.
+Every ordinance, unless it shall specify a later date, shall become effective following final passage, or, if the ordinance be submitted at a referendum election when territorial law so requires, then upon a favorable vote of the requisite number of those voting thereon.

 Rules: Amendment of.
-A proposed amendment to ro repeal of any rule shall be submitted in writing, be laid on the table at the meeting to which it is submitted, and shall become the first item of unfinished business at the next regular meeting.
+A proposed amendment to or repeal of any rule shall be submitted in writing, be laid on the table at the meeting to which it is summitted, and shall become the first item of unfinished business at the next regular meeting.